-Most often, product packaging is ignored by consumers, because honestly, apart from the price and expiry date, they do not provide much value.
-In fact, Amazon product details and descriptions contain more information about a product than its original packaging.
+Most often, product packaging is ignored by consumers because, honestly, apart from the price and expiry date, they do not provide much value.
 But, by placing a QR code on product packaging, you can make the packaging an integral part of your product, i.e., an upbeat marketing strategy to boost sales and engage customers.

 You can place a QR Code in all these packaging types and increase customer interest and loyalty.
 You may want to know how?
 Simple it is – instead of making customers hunt information about your product on different eCommerce websites you can add a scannable code on your packaging and let customers scan the code through their smartphone camera to gain access to vast information.

-However, what we have noticed that companies are not leveraging the codes’ full potential despite its ease and cost-affordability.
-The reasons range from unawareness of codes’ functionality to incorrect linking to a non-optimized digital/web link to regarding them as barcodes.
+However, we have noticed that companies are not leveraging the codes’ full potential despite its ease and cost-affordability.
+The reasons range from unawareness of codes’ functionality to incorrect linking to a non-optimized digital/weblink to regarding them as barcodes.

 What are QR Codes, exactly?

-Okay, to be honest, QR Codes are barcodes but next-gen version.
-While barcodes are one-dimensional, which can store only 20 odd alphanumeric characters, and which can be read from left to right alone, the QR Codes are two-dimensional.
-They can be read from top to bottom and vice versa, making it hold a larger set of information, ranging from web URLs to YouTube videos.
+QR Codes are barcodes but the next-gen version.
+While barcodes are one-dimensional, which can store only 20 odd alphanumeric characters and can be read from left to right alone, the QR Codes are two-dimensional.
+They can be read from top to bottom and vice versa and hold a more extensive information set, ranging from web URLs to YouTube videos.

-Well, this was just the basic functionality of the QR Code, but it has more potential than we can probably imagine.
+This was just the basic functionality of the QR Code, but it has more potential than we can imagine.

-If you choose to go with a marketing or advertising strategy at a commercial scale, you will have to spend a few hundred or even thousand dollars.
+If you choose to go with a marketing or advertising strategy at a commercial scale, you will have to spend a few hundred or even a thousand dollars.
 Sometimes, the cost could be recurring.
-With a QR Code printed on your product packaging (mind you, no extra tool, or heavy-duty marketing strategy here), you can pitch to more consumers, maybe at a global level, at a cost 10 – 20 times lesser than what you would have actually spent.
+With a QR Code on your product packaging (mind you, no extra tool or heavy-duty marketing strategy here), you can pitch to more consumers, maybe at a global level, at a cost 10 – 20 times lesser than what you would have spent.

 Details about your products

-This is basic, and perhaps something you should definitely try.
-Consumers want more information before they want to buy you.
+This is basic and perhaps something you should definitely try.
+Consumers want more information before buying from you.
 The reason is pricing and fierce competition.
-Therefore, the more detail you provide, the guaranteed your product will seem to your consumer, and the faster the decision will be.
+Therefore, the more detail you provide, the more guaranteed your product will seem to your consumer, and the faster the decision.

-Also, QR Codes will help your consumers track the origin of the product, such as the ingredients used and the authenticity of the brand.
-Today trust is everything, and companies need to win trust in order to gain footage in the market.
+Also, QR Codes can help your consumers track the origin of the product, the ingredients used, and the product authenticity.
+Today trust is everything, and companies need to win trust to gain footage in the market.

-In fact, you can also embed video guides on how to use or install a product to magnify engagement levels.
+You can also embed video guides on using or installing a product to magnify engagement levels.

 QR Codes indirectly increase the interaction level between brand and customer and connects your world to theirs.